egzumer/uv-k5-firmware-custom/README.md

 *   CFLAGS  += -DKEEP_MEM_NAME        .. maintain the memory channel's name when re-saving the memory channel
 *   CFLAGS  += -DDISABLE_ALARM        .. remove the ALARM transmit option from the firmware
 *   CFLAGS  += -DCHAN_NAME_FREQ       .. show the channel frequency (as well as channel number/name)
-*   CFLAGS  += -DSINGLE_VFO_CHAN      .. only show a single VFO/CHANNEL if dual watch is disabled
+*   CFLAGS  += -DSINGLE_VFO_CHAN      .. not yet implemented .. only show a single VFO/CHANNEL if dual watch is disabled
 *   #CFLAGS += -DBAND_SCOPE           .. not yet implemented

 To enable the custom option just uncomment the line by removing the starting '#'.

 # Other changes made

+* Various bugs fixed that the QS firmware had (TX tail, Menu confimation etc)
-* Battery voltage boot screen now includes the percentage (as well as voltage).
+* Battery voltage boot screen now includes the percentage (as well as voltage)
-* Slightly less intense menu style.
+* Slightly less intense menu style
-* AM RX allowed everywhere.
-Although the radio really doesn't do AM, the adverts are a con !
+* AM RX now allowed everywhere, although the radio really doesn't do AM, the adverts are a con !
 * Finer RSSI bar steps
+*
 * "MEM-CH" and "DEL-CH" menus now include channel name
 * "STEP" menu, added 1.25kHz option, removed 5kHz option
 * "TXP" menu, renamed to "TX-PWR"